-Under its remit as a delivery partner of the Newton Fund, the Academy has partnered with the Office for Higher Education Commission and Thailand Research Fund to enhance engineering teaching, research and innovation outcomes in Thai universities through building bilateral industry-academia linkages.
+Under its remit as a delivery partner of the Newton Fund, the Academy has partnered with the Office for Higher Education Commission to enhance engineering teaching, research and innovation outcomes in Thai universities through building bilateral industry-academia linkages.
 This programme also aims to foster greater ties between engineering research and innovation stakeholders in both countries.

 Requests for Proposals open